hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - name mangler
       - offer the flexibility to perform AAA-based policy lookup for the peer based on arbitrary portions of the peer IKE identities of various types
       - referenced from the IKEv2 profile specifically from the `aaa authorization` and `keyring aaa` commands that use AAA authorization for policy lookup
-      - config <span style="color: #bb6600;">OU of the IKEv2 peer certificate</span> used as the identity when matching an IKEv2 authorization policy
+      - config OU of the IKEv2 peer certificate <span style="color: #bb6600;">used as the identity</span> when matching an IKEv2 authorization policy
         - define a name mangler and enter IKEv2 name mangler config: `crypto ikev2 name-mangler MANGLER`
         - derive the name from any of the fields in the remote identity of type DN (distinguished name): `dn organization-unit`